 Professor Carry: Shoes, definitely shoes.
 I once went to BETT wearing scooped out avocado shells on my feet and it just didn’t work.
 I was only just past the part where a surly blokes zaps your badge and they fell apart.
 On the plus side my feet were beautifully moisturised that year.

 MJP: So now to the most important part of the interview.
 The teachers have managed to find their way to BETT and are wearing clothes and shoes… what should they do next?

 Professor Carry: The vital thing about BETT is to always have a gameplan.
 Just don’t go meandering around the hall expecting to get what you want, instead be ruthless and plan a strategy in advance.
 Remember if you are teacher then your aim is to collect as much free stuff as possible.
 Concentrate on pens.
-Get as many free pens as you can, remember it’ll be a year before your back, so stock up, go crazy.
+Get as many free pens as you can, remember it’ll be a year before you’re back, so stock up, go crazy.
 Fill your boots, or even your avocado shells.
 And once you have pens covered, concentrate on bags.
 Get as many bags as you can.
 If you go batshit crazy collecting bags then you’ll end up with so many you won’t be able to carry them.
 You’ll need to get a bag just to carry your bags, and then a bag to carry that bag..

 MJP: What kinds of conversations should teachers have with people on the stands?